This policy describes how we comply with data protection legislation requirements in our use of CCTV.

 Location of CCTV

-The CCTV does not have audio recording capability.
+The CCTV does not have audio recording capability, video footage only.

 Use of CCTV recordings